Matthew530419/Web-API/README_WebAPI.md

   `</script>`
   `</body>`

 - In case you want to add created textContent at the place where you want, use insertBefore(newnode, referencenode) after adding event variable to operate function named insertBefore correctly.
+The created event variable usually use with `insertBefore`, `appendChild`, `removeChild` when content of same tag should be changed many times.
+Otherwise, in case you want to change all contents to others on layer, use not only function named innerHTML but also $0.innerHTML on console directly.

 - `<script>`
   const section = document.querySelector('section');